greenelab/deep-review/all-sections.md

 demonstrate state-of-the-art performance in many discriminative tasks [@irSe12Sm].

-Jha et al. [@N0HBi8MH] showed that an integrated training approach delivers better performance compared to individual networks.
+Jha et al. [@N0HBi8MH] showed that integrated training delivered better performance than individual networks.
 They compared a number of feed-forward architectures trained on RNA-seq data with and without an additional set of CLIP-seq, knockdown, and over-expression based input features.
-Results showed that the integrative deep model generalized well for combined data, offering large performance improvement for alternative splicing event estimation.
+The integrative deep model generalized well for combined data, offering a large performance improvement for alternative splicing event estimation.
 Chaudhary et al.
 [@obeRVckH] trained a deep autoencoder model jointly on RNA-seq, miRNA-seq, and methylation data from The Cancer Genome Atlas to predict